 Organic farms are havens for wildlife, producing food in a way that reduces environmental pollution and fights climate change by sequestering carbon in soils.
 That’s why all our fresh produce is either certified organic, or grown by small scale local producers that farm in an agroecological way.
 You’ll find an array of organic veg from our friends at The Community Farm, leaves and herbs from Strode Valley Organics, orchard fruits from Priors Grove and seasonal blueberries from Exmoor Blueberries

 For many people, organic animal products are an essential because of the high standards of animal welfare guaranteed by organic certification.
 Eating less but better meat and dairy can positively impact the planet and people too – organic animals are fed a more natural, GM-free diet and come from well managed farming systems that don’t routinely use antibiotics.
-Adeys Farm is a shining example of one such farm; they supply us with pork, lamb and beef, and you’ll find chicken from Wood Green Farm.
+We source our organic meat from suppliers such as Peelham Farm and Otter Valley.
 You’ll find a wide selection of organic cheese in all our stores, including from local suppliers Bath Soft Cheese Co.